 Prichard is a bespoke 15 bed ward that usually admits patients from the St Andrew’s CAMHS Pathway once they turn 18 years old or patients can be transferred directly from prisons and other Medium Secure and High Secure Hospitals/ facilities.
 Patients are admitted who have a diagnosis of either mental illness, emerging personality disorder or co-morbid conditions, who may pose a significant risk of harming themselves or others

 The ward uses the Good Lives model and Dialect Behaviour Therapy to address underlying causes of trauma and offending behaviour and to provide strategies to support patients in coping in daily lives.

-Males aged between 18 and 35 years old with a diagnosis of:
+Males aged between 18 to 65 years old with a diagnosis of:

 Prichard uses a multi-disciplinary approach, placing emphasis on an active rehabilitation treatment programme; supporting the transition from adolescence to adulthood.
 Occupational therapists offer the opportunity to develop individual and meaningful treatment programmes in conjunction with the MDT, as well as specifically focusing on delivering interventions supporting improved functioning and risk reduction in a variety of environments.
 Key approaches include sensory strategies and the engagement in a variety of occupational pathways.
 Some of which include: activities of daily living, vocational, community integration, self-management and leisure.

 Patients are assessed and offered a range of psychological interventions depending on needs.
 These range from CBT informed therapies for Psychosis (including psycho education, Metacognitive therapy and CBT for psychosis) to DBT and Schema informed therapy for those presenting with Personality Disorder.
 Patients with offending histories can engage in CBT groups designed for Sex Offending, Fire Setting, Violence and Substance Misuse.